hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

 --------------------

-When the reservation for a client includes the ``hostname``, the server will return this hostname to the client in the Client FQDN or Hostname option.
+When the reservation for a client includes the ``hostname``, the server returns this hostname to the client in the Client FQDN or Hostname option.
 The server responds with the Client FQDN option only if the client has included the Client FQDN option in its message to the server.
-The server will respond with the Hostname option if the client included the Hostname option in its message to the server, or if the client requested the Hostname option using the Parameter Request List option.
+The server responds with the Hostname option if the client included the Hostname option in its message to the server, or if the client requested the Hostname option using the Parameter Request List option.
-The server will return the Hostname option even if it is not configured to perform DNS updates.
+The server returns the Hostname option even if it is not configured to perform DNS updates.
 The reserved hostname always takes precedence over the hostname supplied by the client or the autogenerated (from the IPv4 address) hostname.